fssa-batch3/balaji.saravanan__web_project/README.md

     * Expected result :
         * The user can view the list of leader frofile.

-DELETE THE MANIFESTO KEY :  ( COMPLETED )
+DELETE THE MANIFESTO KEY :  ( not yet start )

 * Scenario 1: Update: Successfully deleted the KEY
     * Steps :